-Liquor restrictions limiting the amount of takeaway alcohol that can be purchased, and the requirement for licensees to use ID Scan SA applies in the following regions:
+Liquor restrictions limiting the amount of takeaway alcohol that can be purchased apply in the following regions:

-ID Scan and liquor restrictions are designed to reduce alcohol-related harm to individuals, families and the wider community.
+Licensees in the areas marked above must also use ID Scan SA.
+This is designed to reduce alcohol-related harm to individuals, families and the wider community.

 NO ID, NO Service